-Umar Sheikh, J.D. - Mr. Sheikh studied tax law in both Canada and the United States.
-He is currently a labour law practitioner who is serving as the Chief Executive Officer of the British Columbia Nurses Union, an organization comprised of 44,000 members.
+Umar Sheikh, J.D., ICD.D. - Mr. Sheikh studied tax law in both Canada and the United States.
+He is currently a labour law practitioner and is the former Chief Executive Officer of the British Columbia Nurses Union, an organization comprised of 44,000 members.
 Mr. Sheikh has many years of experience in the public and private sector negotiating, auditing and litigating complex collective agreements.
 Mr. Sheikh has multiple years of experience negotiating corporate merger and acquisition agreements inclusive of due diligence on corporate financial statements.
-Mr. Sheikh has taken courses offered by the Institute of Corporate Directors dealing with financial literacy.
+Mr. Sheikh has taken courses offered by the ICD dealing with financial literacy.